-Despite being a part of perennial cellar dwellers, individually, Colbert was a standout.
-In the early 70’s Colbert hit among Ollie Brown and Cito Gaston.
+Despite being a part of perennial cellar-dwellers, individually, Colbert was a standout.
+In the early 70s, Colbert hit among Ollie Brown and Cito Gaston.
 The trio was the backbone of the Padres offense.
 In 1970 Colbert was able to jack 38 home runs and drive in 86 runs.
 Keep in mind also that the Padres played in a relatively large home stadium.
 San Diego Stadium, which eventually would become Jack Murphy Stadium, then ultimately Qualcomm, had dimensions of Left Field: 330, Left Center: 375, Center Field: 420, and Right Field at 330.
-In 1972, Colbert, again was able to hit 38 home runs.
+In 1972, Colbert again was able to hit 38 home runs.
 Furthermore, in 72, Colbert knocked in 111 runs, which was quite impressive since the ball club only had 488 total for the year.
-Dave Campbell, the promising infielder and future broadcaster, remarked at Nate Colbert’s power, “It is amazing how far Nate Colbert could hit the ball on a consistent basis.”
+Dave Campbell, the promising infielder and future broadcaster, remarked at Nate Colbert’s power, “It is amazing how far Nate Colbert could hit the ball consistently.”
 (San Diego Padres Encyclopedia, Porter and Naiman, p26.)

 The fifth home run of that day was against Cecil Upshaw, a right-handed reliever with a deceiving delivery.
-“I always had trouble against Cecil Upshaw, who threw underhanded,” Colbert offered while making a visit to the Hall of Fame.
+“I always had trouble against Cecil Upshaw, who threw underhanded,” Colbert offered while visiting the Hall of Fame.
 “For some reason, he threw me an overhand fastball [in Atlanta].
 Years later, I asked him why he did that.
 He said that he thought he could surprise me with it… Surprise!”
 (National Baseball Hall of fame, http://baseballhall.org/discover/card-corner/nate-colbert).
 This amazing feat is what most Padre fans remember Colbert by.
 The RBI record still stands.
-The home run record tied Stan Musial’s May 2 1954 double-header performance against the New York Giants.
+The home run record tied Stan Musial’s May 2, 1954, double-header performance against the New York Giants.
 The irony of it all is that Colbert was actually at that game in St Louis in 1954.
 He was then eight years old.
-“I was in Busch Stadium that afternoon, I never thought anyone would equal that record, certainly not me.”
+“I was in Busch Stadium that afternoon; I never thought anyone would equal that record, certainly not me.”
 (San Diego Padres Encyclopedia, Porter and Naiman, p25.)

 Interestingly, if you look at home runs per at bat for the Padres, Vaughn leads the category with 13.8.
 Caminiti had an 16.6 ratio, A. Gonzalez. had an 18.5, Nevin 18.76, and Colbert an 18.9 average.
-Both Colbert and Gonzalez stand way ahead of Dave Winfield who had 154 home runs in eight seasons and 251 more at bats than Colbert.
-Some might ask, then why Winfield?
+Both Colbert and Gonzalez stand way ahead of Dave Winfield, who had 154 home runs in eight seasons and 251 more at-bats than Colbert.
+Some might ask, then, why Winfield?
 Winfield’s number was retired by the Padres in 2001, coincidentally while he was being inducted into the Major League Hall of Fame.
-Winfield chose to go into the Hall of Fame as a Padre, and thus the city chose to honor their first Hall of Famer with a retired number.
+Winfield chose to go into the Hall of Fame as a Padre, and thus the city chose to honor its first Hall of Famer with a retired number.
 Maybe, if Adrian Gonzalez goes into the Hall as a Padre, the Padres will retire his number too.
 Garvey’s number six, retired after playing five seasons with the Padres and considered more of a Dodger, is one that is questionable to many Padre fans.
-His post season heroics in 1984 are considered to be the impetus of the magical season’s culmination into the World Series.
+His post-season heroics in 1984 are considered to be the impetus of the magical season’s culmination into the World Series.
 Solidly, Hoffman, Jones, Jackie Robinson, and Gwynn are not debatable.